ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-bt-navigator.md

 Description
 :   Default timeout (in milliseconds) for BT action node cancellation requests during node halt.
-    This value will be overwritten for a BT node if the input port “cancel_timeout” is provided.
+    This value will be overwritten for a BT node if the input port "cancel_timeout" is provided.

 ### **`wait_for_service_timeout`**